Getting Started with Blazor TextBox in Blazor Web App

 Floating label

-The floating label TextBox floats the label above the TextBox after focusing, or filled with value in the TextBox.
-The floating label TextBox can be created by using the FloatLabelType API.
+The floating label moves the label above the TextBox when the control is focused or contains a value.
+Enable the floating label by setting the FloatLabelType property.

 <SfTextBox Placeholder='First Name' FloatLabelType='@FloatLabelType.Auto'></SfTextBox>